GradSafe: Detecting Jailbreak Prompts for LLMs via Safety-Critical Gradient Analysis: Experiment

-\begin{itemize} \item\textbf{\ours-Zero without Safety-Critical Parameters:} In the absence of identifying safety-critical parameters, we flatten all gradients into one single tensor and calculate the overall cosine similarity of the entire tensor.
+This section investigates the effectiveness of identifying safety-critical parameters.
+Specifically, we introduce two variants w/o identifying safety-critical parameters as follows: \begin{itemize} \item\textbf{\ours-Zero without Safety-Critical Parameters:} In the absence of identifying safety-critical parameters, we flatten all gradients into one single tensor and calculate the overall cosine similarity of the entire tensor.
 We then apply threshold-based detection the same as \ours-Zero.
 Based on the distribution of the cosine similarity, we set the threshold as $0.4$. \item \textbf{GradSafe-Adapt without Safety-Critical Parameters:} Without identifying safety-critical parameters, it is infeasible to train the logistic regression with an extremely large dimension of features.
 Therefore, we get the cosine similarities for each key in the parameter dictionary as elements to calculate cosine similarities as features to train the logistic regression classifier. \end{itemize}

 Table~\ref{tab:abaltion} presents a performance comparison with and without the identification of critical parameters.
 It is observed that while general cosine similarities can provide some discriminatory information between safe and unsafe prompts, they are inherently noisier and thus less effective compared to the method that includes identifying safety-critical parameters.
 This disparity is relatively smaller in the adaptation scenario, where the training process of the logistic regression classifier can be considered another means of `selecting' the important parameters for detection.